Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \subsubsection{Training with Regularization by the Total Variation Diminishing Principle}

-To mitigate numerical oscillations, particularly in regions with steep gradients, we incorporate a TVD into the training.
-This is a highly desirable property, as scalar conservation laws in one dimension inherently satisfy a total variation bound, thus fulfilling the TVD condition \cite{harten1997high}.
-To enforce the TVD constraint (see \cref{eq:TVD_condition}) for any observable $\boldsymbol{U}$ of interest, we utilize the $\relu(\cdot)$ function, leading to the following regularizer:
+To mitigate numerical oscillations, particularly in regions with steep gradients, we add a soft total-variation regularizer during training.
+For one-dimensional scalar conservation laws, TVD schemes are designed to respect the total-variation bounds used in classical shock-capturing analysis \cite{harten1997high}.
+In the compressible two-population experiments this term is used as a training heuristic rather than as a proof that the full learned solver is TVD.
+For an observable $\boldsymbol{U}$ of interest, we penalize increases in total variation with the $\relu(\cdot)$ function:

 In \cref{appendix:TVD}, we briefly review key concepts of the TVD principle, following Harten \cite{harten1997high}.
 The training algorithm is modified to incorporate this regularizer, as detailed in \cref{algorithm:TVD}.
 Finally, in \cref{fig:TVD_regularizer}, see \cref{algorithm:TVD}, we demonstrate the impact of the TVD regularization on the temperature profile at time $t=700$.\